 The applicant shall be required to post performance security pursuant to Town Law Section 277 in sufficient amounts and duration to assure that all streets or other public places shown on the site plan shall be suitably graded and paved and that street signs, sidewalks, street lighting standards, curbs, gutters, street trees, water mains, fire alarm signal devices including necessary ducts and cables or other connection facilities, sanitary sewers or storm drains shall be installed in accordance with standards, specifications, and procedures acceptable to the appropriate Town departments.
 The developer must also post an escrow account in the amount of 10% of the performance bond for inspections by the Town Engineer.
+The developer must also post an escrow account in the amount of 10% of the performance bond for administration of the project.
 If developer requires extra building inspections to proceed at an advanced pace he should deposit an escrow account with the Building Department for additional inspections.